January 21: Short Courses

 - Apply frameworks and learnings from recent government and industry initiatives to improve safety monitoring and reporting in clinical trials

-- Discuss challenges posed by the changing nature of safety data and the implications of new guidelines, such as the developing ICH E19 Guideline and new technologies such as Artificial Intelligence, for its management
+- Discuss challenges posed by the changing nature of safety data and the implications of new guidelines, such as the developing ICH E19 Guideline, and new approaches to pharmacovigilance and risk management, such as Artificial Intelligence/Machine Learning

 Stella C.F.
 Blackburn, MD, MA, MSc, FFPM, FISPE, FRCP • Vice President, Global Head of Early Access & Risk Management,